Pain from fibromyalgia can have a severe impact on your quality of life, making even normal tasks difficult.

 Cyclobenzaprine likely treats fibromyalgia by increasing the effects of norepinephrine, a substance in your brain and spinal cord that helps reduce pain signals.

 Zanaflex is the brand name for the drug tizanidine.
-It’s believed to work by reducing the release of substance P in your brain and spinal cord.
+It’s believed to work by attaching to a receptor or protein in the brain called the alpha-2 receptor, which reduces the release of substance P in your brain and spinal cord.
 Substance P is a chemical that helps increase pain signals to and from the brain.

 Both of these drugs work to treat fibromyalgia pain and decrease muscle spasms.

 The table below summarizes other drug features of both tizanidine and cyclobenzaprine.

 |What forms does it come in?||oral capsule, oral tablet||oral tablet, extended-release oral capsule|